 Pro Tip: pay the extra money for the ones with zippers.
-The “zip lock” kind do not hold up as well.
+The “zip lock” kind do not hold up as well after washing.

 Clear glass containers with lids are great for leftovers.
 I prefer to use these over cheaper plastic containers because they last a long time and are pretty inexpensive.